Women in the yellow vests movement: The Risen

 Mouraud's proposed list for 2020 is to be headed by Ingrid Levavasseur, another well-known yellow vest activist.
 The list emerged from the group Citizen Initiative Rally (Ralliement d’initiative citoyenne).
 Mouraud did not necessarily see herself as being part of that list.

 International movement

 Women have been inspired by the movement in other places around the world.
 Women marched as part of a yellow vest protest in London, alongside their male peers.
 Their demands are sometimes different than their French counterparts.
 Tracy Blackwell was marching to support suicide prevention and prevent child abuse.

 The yellow vests inspired a similar protest in the Canadian city of Sarnia, with the creation of a Facebook page titled Yellow Vests Canada.
 Brittany Studzinsky was a representative of the Sarnia-Lambton County Chapter.
 Men and women in the city protested in front of the Sarnia City Hall in early February 2019 about the lack of government accountability, Justin Trudeau's leadership, the government's support of the UN immigration pact, and the carbon tax.
 They also supported a new oil pipeline in western Canada that would go to the coast.

+In Switzerland, the union's activist Chloé Frammery participated in the movement in France and Switzerland.